Updated 2017-03-27 (FORScan v2.3.8) - added built-in outcode/incode calculator for pre-2011 PATS

 - When returned back to the main menu, user should see 2 known keys again.
 But this time these 2 keys are in hands.

 Note: some models for Australian and American markets have no stand-alone Ignition Key programming function.
 The function is available in the PATS menu but PATS doesn't support it.
 So on these models it is not possible to add a key to th PATS memory.
 The only way is to use Erase and Program keys function (added in FORScan v2.2.5).
 This function erases all keys and switches PATS to a special learning mode.
 In this mode user can program 2 keys one by one.

 We also recommend to read this article to study Module Initialization procedure and use cases: viewtopic.php?f=6&t=1500WARNING:

-Experience shows that 90% of problems with using this function are caused by blank key problems (not-original/china clone or from another model).
+Experience shows that 90% of problems with using this function are caused by blank key problems (not-original/china clone, incompatible transponder etc).
 Consdering this experiene, it must be counted that the Erase function is potentially dangerous, because engine will not start until you program at least 2 keys

 .
 So it is STRONGLY RECOMMENDED